EGI-Federation/egi-ims-tool/deploy/DEPLOYING.md

 2. Run the command `build.sh` (or `build.cmd` on Windows) to build and run the containers.

-3. The SSL terminator will automatically use [Let's Encrypt](https://letsencrypt.org) to request an SSL certificate for HTTPS.
+> By default, the SSL terminator will use a self-signed certificate and will only do

-After the SSL terminator container is deployed and working properly, connect to it and make sure it is requesting an actual HTTPS certificate.
-By default, it will use a self-signed certificate and will only do dry runs for requesting a certificate to avoid the [rate limits](https://letsencrypt.org/docs/rate-limits/) of Let's Encrypt.
-To do this:
+> dry runs for requesting a certificate to avoid the

-- Run the command `sudo docker exec -it ims-ssl /bin/sh` then
+> [rate limits](https://letsencrypt.org/docs/rate-limits/) of Let's Encrypt.
+Once you are
-- In the container change directory `cd /opt`
+> satisfied that everything is running as expected, you can comment out the
-- Edit the file `request.sh` and remove the `certbot` parameter `--dry-run`
+> setting `LETSENCRYPT_DRYRUN` in the `.env` file.

 > In case you remove the containers of the EGI IMS Tools service, retain the volume `certificates`,
 > which contains the SSL certificate.
 This will avoid requesting a new one for the same domain,